xushengfeng/eSearch/README_en.md

 I've been using this great screenshot software for Windows: [Snipaste - Snip & Paste](https://www.snipaste.com/), but I've switched to Linux and Snipaste is not supported, so I've chosen [Flameshot](https://flameshot.org/), which unfortunately doesn't have an intuitive colour picker.

-Another incentive for me to develop eSearch was that I enjoyed using [Smartisan bigbang](https://www.smartisan.com/pr/videos/bigbang-introduction) or [Xiaomi Portal](https://www.miui.com/zt/) on my phone miui9/index.html), but I couldn't find a similar replacement on my computer.
+Another incentive for me to develop eSearch was that I enjoyed using [Smartisan bigbang](https://www.smartisan.com/pr/videos/bigbang-introduction) or [Xiaomi Portal](https://www.miui.com/zt/miui9/index.html) on my phone, but I couldn't find a similar replacement on my computer.

 So I simply developed my own "screenshot + OCR + search + mapping" software.
 At first I developed [Information-portal](https://github.com/xushengfeng/Information-portal.git) using python+pyqt, but since I'm not familiar with pyqt, I switched to :electron: and developed this software. 😄